Female Sexuality Facts

 As a matter of fact, some women have to have the hymen removed surgically (in a hymenectomy) because it is so flexible, or tough, or small that it remains intact during attempted intercourse.

 When the hymen is separated, whether during first sexual intercourse or at some other time, there may be some slight bleeding and a little pain.
 Both the bleeding and the pain are quite normal and both will stop after a short time.
-For some women this can occur with no discomfort at all (the common term for this is "losing your cherry").
+For some women this can occur with no discomfort at all.

 Sometimes a woman may be nervous about intercourse, especially the first time, and this tension can produce more discomfort than the separation of the hymen.